 Having taught Science, Drama and CDT to A-level and having run a VI Form Boarding House he and his wife, Jenny moved to run a Boarding House at a Prep School in Lincolnshire where Richard was also the Head of Design Technology and taught Science.
 From there Richard, Jenny, Chloe and Guy moved to St John's College School in Cambridge where Richard and Jenny ran the Boarding House and where Richard was Head of Design Technology, Director of Pastoral Care and Deputy Head.
 In January of 2004 Richard became Head of The Junior School at St Chris and in January of 2007 Richard became the overall Head of St Christopher.

-Currently, in addition to being the Head of St Christopher Richard is a committee member of The Society of Heads having been Chairman for the Academic Year 2013-2014.
+Currently, in addition to being the Head of St Christopher Richard is a member of The Society of Heads Professional Development Committee having been Chairman of The Society for the Academic Year 2013-2014 and a Board member for 4 years after that.
 This is a Society of over 100 Heads of Independent Schools and further details can be found at www.thesocietyofheads.org.
-He has also been a Director of The Independent Schools Council.
-He is also a School Inspector with the Independent Schools Inspectorate and sits on the Advisory Board of the Forum for Integrated Development and Research which is a social change organisation based in India.
+He has also been a Director of The Independent Schools Council and is currently a School Inspector with the Independent Schools Inspectorate.
+Richard sits on the Advisory Board of the Forum for Integrated Development and Research which is a social change organisation based in India and more is also a Governor of d’Overbroeck’s Oxford.
 He is a Fellow of The Royal Society for the encouragement of Arts, Manufactures and Commerce.

 Jenny works as the Pastoral assistant and their children, Chloe and Guy have both attended the Junior School, Senior School and Sixth Form.
 Richard enjoys cooking (and loves teaching it and CDT to all ages from Juniors to adult classes) as well as travel, camping, cameras and Opera.
 He is passionate about allowing children and parents the opportunity to enjoy childhood and to preparing children for a flexible future with a social conscience and a real capacity for fun.